2024 Scholarships - Warren County | CampusReel

 2024 Warren County Scholarships

 Warren County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 70% of Warren County residents in Kentucky over the age of 25 have graduated with a professional degree - 18% have completed high school.
+Despite high costs, 65% of Warren County residents in New Jersey over the age of 25 have graduated with a professional degree - 25% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Warren County residents in Kentucky will continue to need help paying for college.
-2,546 men and 2,620 women are enrolled in grades 9-12 while 5,875 men 6,798 women are currently undergraduates in college.
+It’s clear that Warren County residents in New Jersey will continue to need help paying for college.
+3,369 men and 3,059 women are enrolled in grades 9-12 while 2,094 men 3,000 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Warren County residents and can help pay for school in a variety of ways.
 Warren County scholarships, whether they are exclusively available to Warren County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Warren County residents.

 How much total award money and scholarships are available for Warren County residents?